 The investment dilemma

-Does that mean those of us who don’t want to be unicorns are doomed to failure because we can’t get access to the same level of liquidity as unicorns?
+Does that mean those of us who don’t want to follow this unicorn mindset are doomed to failure because we won’t get access to the same level of liquidity as unicorns if we refuse to abide by their rules?
 Not necessarily, but it’s definitely more difficult for us.
-For starters, there are not many VC firms interested in investing in “alternative” business models such as zebra companies or post-growth organizations.
+For starters, there are not many VC firms interested in investing in “alternative” or more “fair” business models.
 Investors usually look for that hockey stick curve.
+Equality and social impact considerations come second… if at all.

 That does not mean we can’t make it.
 Our strengths are also remarkable.
-By focusing on organic, sustainable growth or long-term profitability, we can offer a real and solid service that’s designed to last.
+By focusing on organic, sustainable growth, democratization, social justice, and long-term profitability, we can offer a real and solid service that’s designed to last.
 We can focus on quality, on our social impact, on the success of our customers, users, and stakeholders.
-These are aspects that Unicorns disregard, and this fact gives us an edge.
+These are aspects that Unicorns commonly disregard, and this fact gives us an edge.
 For us, it’s not easy for us to survive, but we’ve learned to do so since we were born.
 We are strong.

 We just need to recognize these strengths and use them in our benefit.

 I always thought that the startup scene was broken and that it encouraged monopolies, fostered social inequalities, and created shitty jobs.
-Now I understand that it’s not the startup ecosystem per se, but the “Unicorn” business model.
-Fortunately, I have found out there are alternatives, such as the Zebras and post-growth movements.
+Now I understand that it’s not the startup ecosystem per se, but the traditional “Unicorn” business model and mindset.
+Fortunately, I have found out there are alternatives out there, including the Zebras and post-growth movements.
+We can think differently as founders.

 Let’s create a new startup ecosystem, one that works for our communities.
 One that rewards initiative, innovation, and passion, but not at the expense of sustainability or the future of our customers and users.
 Let’s build something we can feel proud of, something that makes our societies fairer and our democracies stronger.